Home » Is It OK To Take My Parrot Outside?

 Captured or Adopted

-If someone finds the parrot in their yard, they may keep it as a family pet or sell it for profit.
+If someone finds the parrot in their yard, they may keep it as a pet or sell it for profit.
 Even if someone with good intent finds the parrot, you likely won’t be located by the person.

 It’s natural to assume that a parrot has been set free because an owner can’t meet its care requirements.